RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Landslide is from the band’s 1975 self-titled album and is one of the band’s most emotionally driven songs ever produced.
-The lyrics focus on something we can all relate to; life’s many uncertainties and constant changes.
-Fleetwood Mac themselves dealt with their fair share of changes and off-stage controversies among bandmates over the years.
+The lyrics focus on something we can all relate to; life’s many uncertainties and constant changes, as stated by Rick Moore at American Songwriter.
+According to Alex Hopper at American Songwriter, Fleetwood Mac themselves dealt with their fair share of changes and off-stage controversies among bandmates over the years.

 The song is largely just an acoustic guitar and Stevie Nicks singing, which is all that is needed.
 While in standard tuning, to play the song correctly, a capo is needed at the third fret.

 If you are interested in learning Landslide, check out the tabs here.